 What is today’s date?
-If you answered this question with March 19, 2024 (read March the nineteenth, two thousand and twenty-four), you should go on reading.
+If you answered this question with November 21, 2024 (read November the twenty-first, two thousand and twenty-four), you should go on reading.

 Yet, nowadays…